Claire221/Hogwarts-Landing-Page/README.md

 Throughout the project I used a variety of technologies.

 - I used HTML and CSS to create and style the website.
 - I used Bootstrap to create a responsive navbar.
+[Bootstrap Website](https://getbootstrap.com/)
-- I used github to create a repository for my project.
+- I used github to create a repository for my project.[github Website](https://github.com/)
-- I used gitpod as the development environment.
+- I used gitpod as the development environment.[gitpod Website](https://www.gitpod.io/)
-- I used github pages to host the website.
+- I used github pages to host the website.[github pages Website](https://pages.github.com/)
+- I used Balsamiq to design my wireframes.[Balsamiq Website](https://balsamiq.com/)

 ## Testing
-I have created a seperate document for the tests I conducted, it can be found [Here] (TESTING.md)
+I have created a seperate document for the tests I conducted, it can be found [Here](TESTING.md)

 ## Deployment